0xsequence/contracts-library/src/tokens/common/README.md

 ### Functions

-* `checkMerkleProof(bytes32 root, bytes32[] calldata proof, address addr)`: An internal function that allows a contract to verify that a given value is included in a Merkle tree.
+* `checkMerkleProof(bytes32 root, bytes32[] calldata proof, address addr, bytes32 salt)`: An internal function that allows a contract to verify that a given value is included in a Merkle tree.
 The `root` is the Merkle root, the `proof` is the Merkle proof, and the `addr` is the value to verify.
 If the value is not included in the Merkle tree or if the proof has already been used, the function will return false.
-* `requireMerkleProof(bytes32 root, bytes32[] calldata proof, address addr)`: An internal function that does the same as above, and also marks the proof has having been used by the address.
+* `requireMerkleProof(bytes32 root, bytes32[] calldata proof, address addr, bytes32 salt)`: An internal function that does the same as above, and also marks the proof has having been used by the address.

 ### Usage